Nuptial gift: Evolution, costs and benefits

 In species where males provide females with a nuptial gift during mating, there is a particular scope for males to manipulate females to acquire matings and prolong copulation to enhance their fertilization success.
 Typically, females control the duration and volume of sperm transfer throughout the mating process.
 Research has suggested that the gifts presented by males temporarily obstruct the female's capacity to manage the copulation event.
 Female choice for males with nuptial gifts could lead to the evolution of male deception by the use of token gifts.
 For instance, males can decrease the costs of mating by re-using gifts or by offering worthless gifts.
 Males of some dance flies may deceive females by offering inadequate or false gifts.
 Although males that offer inedible gifts run a higher risk of being rejected and may suffer from shorter mating periods compared to males offering edible gifts the chance of acquiring an extra mating should make deception an attractive strategy for males.
 Hence, males of the dance fly Rhamphomyia sulcata that use inedible token gifts to obtain mates are as successful as males offering small genuine gifts.

-When nuptial gifts are given it increases copulations and searches to find females to mate with.
+When nuptial gifts are given, they increase copulations and searches to find females to mate with.
 Albo and Costa conducted an experiment with Paratrechala ornata spiders to determine the function of the nuptial gift.
 Two groups of males were exposed to virgin females, 23 males with no nuptial gift (prey) and 21 males with a nuptial gift (prey).
-Mating ovulation were recorded and the researchers found that males that gave a nuptial gift had better mating success, longer copulations, and longer palpal insertions than those who did not give an nuptial gift.
+Mating and ovulation were recorded and the researchers found that males that gave a nuptial gift had better mating success, longer copulations, and longer palpal insertions than those who did not give an nuptial gift.
 Longer copulations were associated with earlier egg sac construction and oviposition.
 The researchers' findings suggest that nuptial gift giving represents male mating effort for P. ornata.
 Nuptial gifts would allow males to control copulation duration and to accelerate female oviposition, improving sperm supply and paternity, and minimizing possible costs of remating with polyandrous individuals.
 Additionally, Prokop found that female mate choice is dependent on nuptial gifts rather than female reproductive status as an unmated or mated individual.
 This effect demonstrates sexual selection's ability to make one sex more discriminatory than the other, since females may negatively impact their output of offspring by refusing mating events with males that do not offer gifts.